roseengineering/rfems/README.md

 Material variables are key-value pairs separated by an equal sign.
 To use a nonpreset material, with specific values for conductance and dielectic permittivity, use the material variables kappa and epsilon.
 For example, if your material has a conductance of 44.3e6 name your file 'kappa=44.3e6.stl'.
-Otherwise, if no preset is used or kappa or epsilon variables are set, the material will be considered a perfect conductor, or PEC.
+Otherwise, if no preset is used or no kappa or epsilon variables are set, the material will be considered a perfect conductor, or PEC.

 The port material is a special case.
 Its STL model creates a lumped port in